 The wonderful interior was planned and designed by Anderssen & Voll.
 I’m truly impressed at what they have done with the place.
 Torbjørn Anderssen and Espen Voll have managed the impossible, which is to preserve the beautiful, old ambiance of the previous restaurant Ylajali, and combine it with a new and modern look.
 It’s clearly Asian-inspired, just like the food, but still very Scandinavian.
 In that sense, the interior actually tells you something about the dining experience you are about to indulge in.
 The design reminds me of the new restaurant Kadeau in Copenhagen, and something about the huge art-piece on the wall brought my memory back to restaurant Amass as well.

 The food genre, as I mentioned in my introduction, is hard to define.
-It’s certainly inspired by Asian streetfood, but to call it streetfood, like a Norwegian newspaper did, is misleading.
+It’s certainly inspired by Asian street food, but to call it street food, like a Norwegian newspaper did, is misleading.
 That made me, and many others, believe this would be a new kind of Hitchhiker.
-Happolati is more of a fine dining restaurant.
+Happolati closer to a fine dining restaurant, but not stiff by any means.
 The presentations are original and spectacular.
 Both the waiters and chefs take part in the show as they’re playing with smoke and fire by the table.
 You’ll see well-known special effects when hot broth meets dry ice.
 I wouldn’t call this molecular gastronomy, but it draws some inspiration from that style.
 Asian flavors dominate, but the ingredients are mostly local and seasonal.
-The Nordic elements are obvious, and in that sense Happlolati follows in the footsteps of restaurants like Pjoltergeist, Kamai and Aymara.
+The Nordic elements are obvious, and in that sense, Happlolati follows in the footsteps of restaurants like Pjoltergeist, Kamai, and Aymara.

 Are you inspired to visit Happolati?
 Please leave a comment below.